basarat/demo-typestyle/09-fallback/script.md

 );
 ```

-* You are encouraged to move stuff with vendor prefixes into semantic names e.g. I can move the scroll handling into a variable
+* You are encouraged to move stuff with vendor prefixes into semantic names e.g. I can move the scroll handling into a variable.
+I will also go ahead and specify that the element should show a scrollbar automatically if required.

 ```js
 const scroll = {